incail/clothing-store/README.md

    <img src="https://img.shields.io/badge/Django-3.2.13-blue" alt="Django Version">
    <img src="https://img.shields.io/badge/License-No-green" alt="License">
 </p>
+The project for study Django.

 ## About

-The project for study Django.
-The project implements applications
+The project implements applications:
 - products - which is responsible for working with products
 - users - responsible for authorization, registration, email confirmation, working with the shopping cart, profile display
 - orders - ability to pay for goods